naomiofficial/My-Profile-and-Portfolio/README.md

 ---

+## Tableau - Music Trends & Popularity Analysis

+Analysed Spotify data to identify trends in genre popularity, song characteristics, and factors influencing track success.

+This dashboard provides an overview of Spotify music features, focusing on popularity, genre distribution, and audio characteristics.
+It highlights relationships between popularity, danceability, and song duration, as well as identifying top-performing artists.
+Interactive elements allow users to explore how different genres influence overall music trends.

+insights

+Pop, Rap, and Rock are the most popular genres, significantly outperforming others in overall popularity.
+There is a positive relationship between danceability and popularity, suggesting more danceable tracks tend to perform better.
+Most songs cluster around 3–4 minutes, indicating a standard duration range for popular tracks.
+Top artists (e.g., Drake) dominate in popularity, showing a concentration of success among a few key performers.
+Audio features (energy, danceability, acousticness) vary widely, but popular tracks tend to cluster around moderate-to-high energy levels.

 🔹 Customer Segmentation Analysis (Bike Sales Data)

 Explored customer segments across markets, identifying key trends in profitability by age group, gender, and region.